alexwebgr/flag_icon/README.md

 [![Gem Version](https://badge.fury.io/rb/flag_icon.svg)](https://badge.fury.io/rb/flag_icon)

 ### Purpose
-An attempt to map languages to flags!
+An attempt to map languages to country flags!

 ### Approach
-Matching flags to languages can be really tricky and even problematic sometimes because there is no direct association between languages and countries since the same language is spoken in many countries and many languages are spoken in a single.
+Matching flags to languages can be really tricky and even problematic sometimes because there is no direct association between languages and countries since the same language is spoken in many countries and many languages are spoken in a single country.
-So a effort was made to identify the official language of each country and then assign the flag to the language not the country.

 So for a title from Mexico which has spanish as the official language the spanish flag will appear.

-Therefore if you notice any flags being mismatched please raise an [issue](https://github.com/alexwebgr/flag_icon/issues) or even better open a [pull request](https://github.com/alexwebgr/flag_icon/pulls)
+If you notice any flags being mismatched please raise an [issue](https://github.com/alexwebgr/flag_icon/issues) or even better open a [pull request](https://github.com/alexwebgr/flag_icon/pulls)